Inclusive language: Gender

 Gender and sex

 Biological, psychological, and sociological factors can be important aspects of someone’s gender.
 Sex, on the other hand, often refers to someone’s presumed or perceived assigned sex at birth.
 Neither gender nor sex is inherently binary.
-There are more genders than men and women, such as non-binary, genderfluid, and agender people.
+There are more gender identities than men and women, such as non-binary, genderfluid, and agender people.

 Because gender and sex are not binary, it is more inclusive to try and reduce the usage of binary terms in writing.
 Consider these examples: